 That morning, I set about trying to figure out who managed the building.
 I knocked on every door, but only one person was home (or had the inclination to open the door — Norwegians can be a bit reclusive.)
 The woman, a renter like Matthew and I, said that there was no management company, which seemed surprising to me for a building with 18 units.
 She also explained that the condominium board was in some state of flux, so she didn’t know who the new president was.
 I described the issue, and she said she’d noticed for months that she’d had a huge flock of moths in her storage unit but didn’t realize what they were, so she’d done nothing.
 Yippee.

-Apparently, posting a note in the hallway was the only way to inform unit owners that they needed to open their storage lockers for a pest inspection.
-Very surprising methodology for the usually super efficient Norwegians.
-So we scheduled the pest inspection for three days later and crossed our fingers that the other residents would comply with our request.
+According to Marius, posting a note in the hallway was the only way to inform unit owners that they needed to open their storage lockers for a pest inspection.
+A very surprising methodology for the usually super efficient Norwegians.
+So we scheduled the pest inspection for three days later, tacked a notice on the building’s front door, and crossed our fingers that the other residents would comply with our request to unlock their spaces.
 In the meantime, each morning and evening, Matthew and I squished between 10 – 20 new moths in our living room.
-The walls and ceilings of our place now resemble a Jackson Pollack painting made with moth guts.
+The walls and ceilings of our place now resembled a Jackson Pollack painting made with moth guts.

 The day of the inspection arrived, and miracle of miracles, most of the locker spaces were open.
 Ken and I walked into the space … and came under attack.
 The only way to describe it is to compare it to a scene from Hitchcock’s The Birds.
 Moths flew into our faces en masse, clung to our hair, and tried to work their way up our pants legs, into our shirt sleeves, and even into our ears and nostrils.
 A truly horrifying moment for me, but Ken blithely swatted the wee beasties away, saying, “Yep, looks like you’ve got it bad, eh?
 Worst infestation I’ve seen in a long time.”